 The fact that you can create a special page to drive traffic for Amazon sales is especially powerful.
 The hardest part of Amazon is competing with all the other products in search results and on the listing pages.
-Storefronts solves this issue, allowing you to design the experience and drive conversions and sales.
+Stores solve this issue, allowing you to design the experience your way and drive conversions and sales.

 Storefronts solve this issue.